RadArcadeKid/matchrotate-bl-addon/README.md

 3. You can now close the Preferences window and enjoy!

 # **Usage**
 *What does Match Rotate do?* Exactly what it sounds like - matches rotation!
-Specifically, it is used in the 3D viewport to match the rotation of all selected objects to active object's orientation, matching it.
-You choose whether this occurs to X, Y, and Z axes.
-There are several other features which we can use.
-While this guide is a tad long, the actual addon is super simple and easy to use.
+Specifically, it is used in the 3D viewport to match the rotation of all selected objects to active object's orientation.
+You choose whether this occurs on the X, Y, and/or Z axis.
+There are also a couple other parameters to use, including random rotation.
+While this guide is a tad wordy, the actual addon is super simple and easy to use.
+Please consult the FAQ if you're having any trouble.

 To start, I've created Blender scene with several objects rotated at different directions, like so: